AdobeDocs/analytics.en/help/technotes/event/event-communicate.md

    ![Calculated metric settings](../assets/calcmetric_zero_no_value.png)

 1. Add a Line visualization.
-Your affected days are represented with a different color.
+Affected days are represented with a different color.
 Users can also click the 'Info' icon in the calculated metric for more information.

    ![Info icon](../assets/calcmetric_infoicon.png)